dtcenter/METplus/docs/Users_Guide/index.rst

 The citation for this User's Guide should be:

 | Adriaansen, D., M. Win-Gildenmeister, J. Frimel, J. Prestopnik, J. Halley Gotway,
-| T. Jensen, J. Vigh, C. Kalb, G. McCabe, and H. Fisher, 2018:
+| T. Jensen, J. Vigh, C. Kalb, G. McCabe, and H. Fisher, 2020:
-| The METplus Wrappers Version 2.1 User's Guide.
+| The METplus Wrappers Version 3.0 User's Guide.
 Developmental Testbed Center.
 | Available at: https://github.com/NCAR/METplus/releases.
 85 pp.

 **Acknowledgments**

-We thank the the National Science Foundation (NSF) along with three organizations within the National Oceanic and Atmospheric Administration (NOAA): 1) Office of Atmospheric Research (OAR); 2) Next Generation Global Predition System project (NGGPS); and 3) United State Weather Research Program (USWRP) for their support of this work.
-Thanks also go to the staff at the Developmental Testbed Center for their help, advice, and many types of support.
-We released METplus Alpha in February 2017 and would not have made a decade of cutting-edge verification support without those who participated in DTC planning workshops and the NGGPS United Forecast System Strategic Implementation Plan Working Groups (NGGPS UFS SIP WGs).
+We thank all the Metplus sponsors including: DTC partners (NOAA, NCAR, USAF, and NSF), along with NOAA/Office of Atmospheric Research (OAR), NOAA/Office of Science and Technology Integration, NOAA/Weather Program Office (WPO, formerly Office of Weather and Air Quality), and the Naval Research Laboratory (NRL).
+Thanks also go to the staff at the Developmental Testbed Center for their help, advice,and many types of support.
+We released METplus Alpha in February 2017 and would not have made a decade of cutting-edge verification support without those who participated in DTC planning workshops and the NGGPS United Forecast System Strategic Implementation Plan Working Groups (UFS SIP WGs).

-The DTC is sponsored by the National Oceanic and Atmospheric Administration (NOAA), the United States Air Force, and the National Science Foundation (NSF).
-NCAR is sponsored by the National Science Foundation (NSF).

 .. toctree::